 Submissions

-All documents presented to the WG, TG, or SG should be on the document server prior to presentation.
+Technical presentations and proposed motions should be posted to the document server and announced on the appropriate email reflector to allow adequate time for membership review of the presentation prior to the presentation.

 File naming conventions

 The file name shall be as shown in the table below.
 An example of a good filename that conforms to the naming convention is 11-06-0652-00-0000-Motion-to-form-a-study-group.ppt.